Hotmoka/hotmoka/tutorial/Takamaka.md

 Such specialized array classes can have their length specified at construction time, or fixed to a constant (for best optimization and minimal gas consumption).
-Moreover, they exist in two flavors: immutable or mutable.
+Moreover, they exist in two flavors: immutable and mutable.

 Below we show the hierarchy of the specialized classes for arrays of bytes, available in Takamaka: